red-collar-official/flutter_kore/packages/umvvm/doc/navigation.md

 }
 ```

-Same declaration goes for dialogs and bottom sheets.
+The same declaration goes for dialogs and bottom sheets.
 All link annotations are supported.

 Here are small examples of differences with routes: